szymon-sawicki/cinema-app/README.md

 Application used for management of cinema network with multiple cinema rooms.

-##TODO
+## TODO

+- Write tests of create movie dto validator
+- Write screening domain object
 - WRITE TESTS FOR CINEMAS SERVICE !!
-- write domain whole classes - movie and screening